 Historical ROI of Syrah (Shiraz)

-While Syrah (Shiraz) is less established than Cabernet Sauvignon in the investment world, certain high-end Rhône and Australian labels have outperformed some Bordeaux wines, making it an attractive, high-reward alternative.
+Syrah (Shiraz) is less established than Cabernet Sauvignon in the investment world, but certain high-end Rhône and Australian labels have outperformed some Bordeaux wines outright.
+That makes it an attractive, high-reward alternative for investors willing to do the research.

-Cabernet Sauvignon remains the safest long-term investment, offering stability, liquidity, and predictable growth, particularly for Bordeaux First Growths and Napa Valley cult wines.
+Cabernet Sauvignon is the safest long-term investment in fine wine.
+You get stability, liquidity, and predictable growth, particularly from Bordeaux First Growths and Napa Valley cult wines.

-However, Syrah (Shiraz) has emerged as a compelling alternative, with certain Rhône and Australian vintages achieving higher appreciation rates than many Bordeaux wines.
-Investors seeking diversification and high-growth potential should consider select high-end Syrah vintages, while those prioritizing stability should continue to focus on Cabernet Sauvignon.
+Syrah (Shiraz) has emerged as a compelling alternative, with certain Rhône and Australian vintages achieving higher appreciation rates than many Bordeaux wines.
+If you’re looking for diversification and high-growth potential, select high-end Syrah vintages deserve serious consideration.
+If stability is your priority, Cabernet Sauvignon is still where you want to anchor your position.
+Robb Report’s fine wine investment coverage offers useful context for both approaches.

 Which Is Better for Investment: Syrah (Shiraz) vs Cabernet Sauvignon?

-When evaluating Syrah (Shiraz) and Cabernet Sauvignon for investment, several key factors influence their long-term value, market demand, and overall return on investment (ROI).
-While Cabernet Sauvignon remains the dominant force in fine wine investment due to its proven track record and high liquidity, Syrah (Shiraz) has demonstrated rapid appreciation in select markets, offering high-reward opportunities for strategic investors.
+Evaluating Syrah (Shiraz) and Cabernet Sauvignon for investment comes down to a few key factors: long-term value, market demand, and your own appetite for risk and reward.
+Cabernet Sauvignon is the dominant force in fine wine investment, backed by a proven track record and high liquidity.
+Syrah (Shiraz) has shown rapid appreciation in select markets, offering high-reward opportunities for investors who know where to look.

 Cabernet Sauvignon

-Cabernet Sauvignon is a cornerstone of fine wine investing, particularly from Bordeaux and Napa Valley.
-The combination of global recognition, consistent demand, and aging potential ensures predictable price appreciation and high liquidity.
+Cabernet Sauvignon is a cornerstone of fine wine investing, especially from Bordeaux and Napa Valley.
+Global recognition, consistent demand, and exceptional aging potential combine to deliver predictable price appreciation and strong liquidity whenever you need to exit a position.

 • Established Market – Cabernet Sauvignon from Bordeaux First Growths and Napa’s top estates has maintained a century-long track record of stable price appreciation.